Homotopy type theory: Theorem proving

 Advocates claim that HoTT allows mathematical proofs to be translated into a computer programming language for computer proof assistants much more easily than before.
 They argue this approach increases the potential for computers to check difficult proofs.
-However, these claims aren't universally accepted and many research efforts and proof assistants don't make use of HoTT.
+However, these claims are not universally accepted and many research efforts and proof assistants are not based on HoTT.

 HoTT adopts the univalence axiom, which relates the equality of logical-mathematical propositions to homotopy theory.
 An equation such as $a=b$ is a mathematical proposition in which two different symbols have the same value.
 In homotopy type theory, this is taken to mean that the two shapes which represent the values of the symbols are topologically equivalent.

 These equivalence relationships, ETH Zürich Institute for Theoretical Studies director Giovanni Felder argues, can be better formulated in homotopy theory because it is more comprehensive: Homotopy theory explains not only why "a equals b" but also how to derive this.
 In set theory, this information would have to be defined additionally, which, advocates argue, makes the translation of mathematical propositions into programming languages more difficult.